rcpoison/dxvk-cache-pool/README.md

 See [dxvk-cache-pool.sh](dxvk-cache-pool.sh) for an example you can put directly into `/etc/profile.d/`.
 The arch package already includes it.

+Warning: in this case you need to run the client against all your wine prefixes, otherwise the symlinks to the cache directory will be missing and DXVK won't be able to open/create a cache file.

 ##### The hard way